Introduction

 Supplier code of conduct

-cmr has developed a supplier code of conduct which will be sent to all our suppliers and will require acknowledgment of adherence to matters including human rights, anti-bribery and corruption, and modern slavery and human trafficking.
-We will also be requesting suppliers confirm their own policies, recognising, respecting and protecting human rights of their employees, those of their suppliers and business partners and the communities affected by the suppliers’ operations.
+cmr has a supplier code of conduct which is sent to our suppliers and requires acknowledgment of adherence to matters including human rights, anti-bribery and corruption, and modern slavery and human trafficking.
+We also request suppliers confirm their own policies, recognising, respecting and protecting human rights of their employees, those of their suppliers and business partners and the communities affected by the suppliers’ operations.

 Cooperation with client due diligence